kubernetes-sigs/cluster-api-provider-vsphere/docs/quickstart.md

 Once that command has been executed, there should now be an `out/` folder in the repo's root path.
 This folder should now contain 4 base yaml files, provider-components.yaml, machines.yaml, cluster.yaml, addons.yaml.

-In cluster.yaml, update the name of the cluster and the providerConfig section with your vCenter auth data.
+In cluster.yaml, update the name of the cluster and the providerSpec section with your vCenter auth data.
 Below is an example.
 ```
 apiVersion: "cluster.k8s.io/v1alpha1"
 kind: Cluster